ark1375/K-modem_Optimization/README.md

 5. **Clone JTS Repository** _Recomended_
 _Cloning_ and _Building_ the JTS repo is recomended though not neccesary.
 After building JTS, You can use the **JTS TestBuilder** to create your own test cases for runinng the code.
 Find out more about it in the installation section.

-## Installation
+## Installation and Setup
 If you are new too writing and building programs, make sure to follow every step of the installation.
-This part will cover ALL the things you need to do to run the code.
+This part will cover **ALL** the things you need to do to run the code.
-The +++++ part of the guide is on building JTS itself for using it's TestBuilder tool
+The +++++ part of the guide is on building JTS and using it's TestBuilder tool for creating your own test cases.
+You can skip that if your not interestead in that.
+### Installation

+1. **Installing Git**
+Simply download and install Git from [here](https://git-scm.com/downloads).
+When you are installing git, in the *Select Componenet* window, make sure to check `Git Bash Here` under *Windows Explorer integration*.
+Other than that, use the installations recomended settings and you're good to go.

+2. **Installing Maven**

+3. **Installing JDK**

+4. **Installing NetBeans** _optional_

+### Setup the Project

 ## A Tour of the Code